kbjimenes/target-identification_v2/README.md

 ## Credit/Acknowledgment

-This research was supported by Universidad de Las Américas & Universidad da Coruña
+This research was supported by Universidad de Las Américas, Ecuador & Universidad da Coruña, España